waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

 end
 ```

-... which uses the RSpec [implicitly defined subject](http://www.relishapp.com/rspec/rspec-core/v/3-2/docs/subject/implicitly-defined-subject) syntax.
+...which uses the RSpec [implicitly defined subject](http://www.relishapp.com/rspec/rspec-core/v/3-2/docs/subject/implicitly-defined-subject) syntax.
 The advantage of the one-liner syntax is that RSpec can infer the description from the syntax - so an additional description is unnecessary and just adds clutter.
 As a developer you must constantly strive for readability and ensure that test descriptions correspond exactly with what is being tested.

 Before you run `$ rspec`, discuss with your pair partner what outcome you expect.